Lab42-Team/kms/README.md

 ### Install via GitHub

-You can clone this project into your directory:
+You can clone this project into your directory (recommended installation):

 ~~~
 git clone https://github.com/Lab42-Team/kms.git